kiwanami/emacs-id-manager/readme.md

 Implicitly, this elisp program expects that the DB file is encrypted by the some GPG encryption elisp, such as EasyPG or alpaca.
 The program EasyPG is included in Emacs 23 and later.
 One can find the program alpaca at: http://www.mew.org/~kazu/proj/cipher/alpaca.el

-Excuting the command `idm-open-list-command', you can open the ID-password list buffer.
-Check the function `describe-bindings'.
+Excuting the command `idm-open-list-command`, you can open the ID-password list buffer.
+Check the command `describe-bindings`.

 ## Installation